firasnazar2004/DigitalSignage/firmware/raspberrypi/installation/installation.md

 ## Digital-Signage.service

-Service that runs start-slideshow.sh shown above, provided that the condition of .first_time.txt file not being present is true.
+Service that runs start-slideshow.sh shown above, provided that the condition of .first_time file not being present is true.
 The .first_time is a simple, empty file that the system checks for each time during booting; if the file exists, then the setup-digital-signange.service (in the next section) is started, if not then this service is started.

 ```bash
 [Unit]